dividedmind/statistics-done-wrong/pseudoreplication.rst

 #.
 Average the dependent data points.
 For example, average all the blood
    pressure measurements taken from a single person.
 This isn't perfect, though;
    if you measured some patients more frequently than others, this won't be reflected in the averaged number.
-You want a method that somehow counts measurements as more reliable as more are taken.
+You want a method that is somehow more certain as more measurements are taken.
 #.
 Analyze each dependent data point separately.
 You could perform an analysis
    of every patient's blood pressure on day 5, giving you only one data point per person.
 But be careful, because if you do this for every day, you'll have